cdapio/coopr/docs/docs/source/rest/services.rst

 List all Services
 =============================

-To list all the services configured within Loom, make a GET HTTP request to URI:
+To list all the services configured within Continuuity Loom, make a GET HTTP request to URI:
 ::
  /services